 My name is Carson Seese.
 I am a 20 year-old-student, tech enthusiast, homelabber, and tinkerer (Doubtful that’s a word, but we’ll go for it).
 To save everyone time, here’s my TLDR, but feel free to keep scrolling if you’re curious.

-- Sophomore at the Pennsylvania College of Technology studying Information Assurance and Cybersecurity
+- Junior at the Pennsylvania College of Technology studying Information Assurance and Cybersecurity

 - CompTIA A+, Network+, and Security+ Certified